-A. PERSONAL PERFORMANCE AND BEHAVIOR
+1. PERSONAL PERFORMANCE AND BEHAVIOR

+- 1.1.
 Each employee of the City is expected to conduct himself/herself as a professional in harmony with the high standards of the City as established by its mission statement, policies and other stated goals.
 Each employee must recognize that public employees are subject to additional public scrutiny in their public and personal lives because the public's business requires the utmost integrity and care.
 In order to accomplish the goals of the City as a public institution, each employee is expected to avoid personal behaviors which would bring unfavorable public impressions of the City and its officials.
-In order to accomplish this, each employee:

-- 1. SHALL be prompt and regular in attendance at work or other required job functions.
+In order to accomplish this, each employee: - 1.1.1.
+SHALL be prompt and regular in attendance at work or other required job functions.
 Reports of chronic lateness shall be investigated by the managing official and appropriate disciplinary action, including dismissal, will be taken if the tardiness continues.
-Individual department rules may apply. - 2.
+Individual department rules may apply. - 1.1.2.
 SHALL comply with dress standards established in the department for which the employee works.
 Dress, grooming, and personal cleanliness of employees affects the morale and productivity of other employees in the workplace and the image which the City presents to the public.
 All employees are expected to maintain dress, grooming, and personal hygiene standards which are appropriate for their work assignment.
 Radical departures from conventional dress or personal grooming and hygiene standards are prohibited in the workplace or when representing the City except when specifically authorized by management.
-Dress standards shall be set by the managing official, but in the absence of any departmental dress standards, clothing shall be appropriate for the functions performed and shall present a professional appearance to the public. - a.
+Dress standards shall be set by the managing official, but in the absence of any departmental dress standards, clothing shall be appropriate for the functions performed and shall present a professional appearance to the public. - 1.1.2.1.
 Shoes must provide safe, secure footing, and offer protection against hazards.
 Dress shorts in the summer are permitted, as long as they are not more than two inches above the knee.
 Mustaches and beards should be clean and well-trimmed.
-It is not in the interest of management to dictate the private rights of its employees in regards to body piercing, but because of the safety factors in working machinery and the overall image we want to present to our constituents, pierced jewelry will be limited to small tasteful earrings. - b.
-In the case of known meetings with customers and fellow business people, the dress should be appropriate for the meeting.
-If you are in doubt about what is appropriate in these cases, it is your responsibility to contact your managing supervisor for direction in this matter.
+It is not in the interest of management to dictate the private rights of its employees in regards to body piercing, but because of the safety factors in working machinery and the overall image we want to present to our constituents, pierced jewelry shall be professional and unobtrusive.